 Not only is the enjoyment of sleep a recent convention, so is our practice of taking our rest all at once, with biphasic sleep practice moving completely out of fashion by the 1920s.

-Sleep culture became revolutionised by electricity and coffee.
-Lit streets, homes and late-night coffee bars set the evenings abuzz with activity, giving people the excuse to stay awake late into the evening.
-For the working classes, the evenings were a time of enjoyment, for the gentry they were fashionable.
+- Sleep culture became revolutionised by electricity and coffee.
+Lit streets, homes and late-night bars set the evenings buzzing with activity, giving people the excuse to stay awake late into the evening.

 Today, we’re better educated and more aware of the important role of sleep in our lives.
-Although sleep disorders are on the rise, so too are access to the tools to combat it.
-We’ve undoubtedly come so far since those early days of twigs for beds and mammoths for nighttime thrills (as opposed to the latest horror movie on Prime).
+And although sleep disorders are on the rise, so too are access to the tools to combat it.

-So tomorrow morning, when you’re having a moan to Brenda in Accounts about how little you’ve slept, think on your forefathers.
-We’re getting there and Simba is with you every step of the way.
+So tomorrow morning, when you’re having a moan to Brenda in Accounts about how little you’ve slept, think of your forefathers.